Before you begin

 Install packages

-Make a new directory.init
+Make a new directory.init command.

 Create your file structure

-Setup your app to look something like this:public
+Setup your app to look something like this:public and src.

-file, which is the entry point of the application’s front-end, and the “style.css” file for styling the iframe.
+The public directory contains the index.html file, which is the entry point of the application’s front-end, and the “style.css” file for styling the iframe.

-file, which sets up a Node.js server using Express that listens for incoming requests and communicates with the Flatfile API to retrieve data about a specified Space.
+The src directory contains the main components and logic of the application, including the client.js file, which initializes Flatfile and passes in available options.
+And the server.mjs file, which sets up a Node.js server using Express that listens for incoming requests and communicates with the Flatfile API to retrieve data about a specified Space.

 Update your .env

-is the Space you want to open in the importer.
+Update your .env.FLATFILE_API_KEY is your Secret Key and SPACE_ID is the Space you want to open in the importer.
 This is can be found on your Dashboard where it lists your Spaces.
-You shouldn’t need to update the BASE_URL
+You shouldn’t need to update the BASE_URL.

 Build your importer